clj-grenada/grenada-spec/NewModel.md

  - It has five coordinates, the coordinates of the concrete platform whose code contains the concrete namespace and the name of the concrete namespace itself.
- - If S is the symbol the concrete namespace can be found by, `(str S)` is the name of the concrete namespace.
+ - In Clojure, namespaces are named with symbols.
+In Grenada we're only dealing with strings, so if `s` is the symbol that names a namespace in Clojure is `(str s)` is its name in Grenada.

 #### Find